Our mission in Nepal

 We are now up and running with the establishment of UWS Nepal in the Eastern Nepal region!
 Since July 2015, we have built 7 schools, and have many more in development.

 Surya Karki is leading the project and team development.
 Surya was born in Nepal, educated in Venezuela and USA, and is a co-founder of Maya Nepal, a network of rural schools providing free education.
 This gives him the perfect background to establish our new UWS venture.
-We aim to open UWS Nepal Schools in January 2016 and refine the UWS Community School model in Nepal.

 The areas where we will be based are extremely remote, with poor quality 4 x 4 tracks providing the only access to villages.
 The six first communities we work with are all in a 10 km radius of our base in Mude.
 Despite being so close geographically it takes 6 hours to travel between the furthest villages.